 America's traditional partners have to start thinking of ways to bargain with, and appease, a potentially hostile U.S. president.

-- By Lawrence FreedmanLawrence Freedman is professor of war studies at King's College London and author of Strategy: A History.
+- By Lawrence FreedmanLawrence Freedman is emeritus professor of war studies at King’s College London.
+His new book, The Future of War: A History, will be published by PublicAffairs in October.

 America’s allies were deeply shocked by Donald Trump’s election.
 Hillary Clinton was a known quantity, and they expected her to win comfortably.
 Most importantly, she would provide continuity — not only in the sense of building on President Barack Obama’s policies but also, and much more fundamentally, as someone committed to the institutions and practices of the international order that the United States did so much to create and sustain after World War II.